Kosher airline meal: Issues

+Sometimes, dairy and meat foods are mixed by airline employees unaware of the kashrut guideline prohibiting such mixtures, or dairy is served too soon after a meat meal.
+On Passover, meals containing chametz (bread which has leavened beyond 18 minutes) are sometimes served by mistake.

 Cost

-Kosher meals cost the airline nearly twice as much as standard meals, even as they are offered at no additional cost to the traveler.
+Kosher meals cost the airline nearly twice as much as standard meals, even as they are usually offered at no additional cost to the traveler.
 Smithsonian Magazine has reported that kosher airline meals are the most expensive type of airline meal served.

-Kashrut issues

-Sometimes, dairy and meat foods are mixed by airline employees unaware of the kashrut guideline prohibiting such mixtures, or dairy is served too soon after a meat meal.

-On Passover, meals containing chametz (bread which has leavened beyond 18 minutes) are sometimes served by mistake.